lemunozm/message-io/README.md

 - Internal encoding layer.
 Manage messages not raw data streams.
 - FIFO events with internal timed and priority events.
 - Really easy API:
-  - Abstraction from transport layer: Do not thinks about sockets, only thing about data messages.
+  - Abstraction from transport layer: Do not think about sockets, only think about data messages.
-  - Only two main entities: an extensible event-queue to manage all events. and a network manager to manage the connections, and send/receive data.
+  - Only two main entities: an extensible *event-queue* to manage all events, and a *network manager* to manage all connections (connect, listen, remove, send, receive).
   - Forget concurrence problems: Manage thousands of active connections without any effort, "One thread to rule them all".
 - High performance:
-    - One thread for manage all internal connections over a OS poll.
+    - One thread for manage all internal connections over the faster OS poll.
     - Binary serialization.
     - Small runtime overhead over OS sockets.